-Don Finlayson, Funeral Director at Lakeland Funeral & Cremation Centre, has recently expanded his staff team to include Bentley, a two year old Wheaton Terrier Poodle mix, bringing an enhanced sense of comfort and compassion to grieving families.
+Don Finlayson, Funeral Director at Lakeland Funeral & Cremation Centre, has expanded his staff team to include Bentley, a three year old Wheaton Terrier Poodle mix, bringing an enhanced sense of comfort and compassion to grieving families.
 The benefits of a comfort dog is becoming more and more recognized in a number of settings – including nursing care residences, child therapy groups, in fact wherever stress and anxiety runs high.
 Being comforted by a loving animal is known to provide both physical and mental benefits, and often brings a smile, a sense of relief, and a little joy despite the loss that a grieving person is experiencing.

 Don walked down the road to the Kawartha Lakes Humane Society/Shelter (Lakeland Funeral Centre is located almost directly behind the Humane Society, at McLaughlin & Moose Rd.) to mention their desire in having a comfort dog.
 He asked that the KLHS keep the funeral home in mind should the right kind of dog came into their care.
-And, a couple weeks ago Lakeland got the call – a rather shaggy “whoodle” (wheaton terrier poodle mix) had been given up by his previous owner who was unable to manage her multiple pets.
+And, a couple weeks later Lakeland got the call – a rather shaggy “whoodle” (wheaton terrier poodle mix) had been given up by his previous owner who was unable to manage her multiple pets.
 At just one year old, still full of puppyhood fun, but also gentle, loving and undeniably cute, Bentley seemed perfect, and capable, of becoming a wonderful comfort dog.